jeorgen/chromanode-regtest-backend/README.md

 ...and take the appropriate command from there and run it from a terminal to see what the problem is. var/log/ also has logs for each service.

+# Configuration of ports, auth settings and all other settings

+You can change the setting in the buildout to:

+* Have different ports for the servers
+* Change user names and passwords
+* Refer to external bitcoind and postgresql servers
+* Run several buildouts on the same machine by moving all ports an offset amount

-# How To Change The Settings In Buildout
+## How To Change Settings In Buildout

 Unless specfied otherwise, the buildout command will read its instructions from the ```./buildout.cfg``` file.
 In the stock install, the buildout.cfg file is just pointing to the ```./etc/base.cfg``` file.